More than a simple proof-reading service, the Writing Center seeks to equip students with the tools they need to

 The Writing Center strives towards making better communicators.
 We have available to you a page of resources, a master calendar of Writing Center events, a blog that offers writing tips, and more!Visit Here

 Students may bring drafts of any assignment to the Writing Center for help with content or mechanics.
 Because writing is a process, we welcome students at any stage, from choosing a topic to polishing a final draft.
 The Writing Center seeks not only to assist students with specific assignments but also to help them become better writers, able to communicate biblical truth with clarity and power.
-Be sure to follow us on twitter! @SBTSwriting
+We also have ample resources for you to use.
+Need to know how to locate those resources?
+See this guide.

 Students may send in papers and questions at any time, and we will respond the next time our writing mentors are working.
 Also, students can schedule an appointment by completing this form.
 Walk-ins are also welcome.
 If you don’t have an appointment, we’re happy to help on a first-come, first-serve basis.

 To schedule an appointment with a Writing Mentor, fill out the form below.Schedule Appointment